-You will develop your writing practice by creating a body of work comprising short pieces of writing.
-You will develop an understanding of critical models by reading, drafting, editing and presenting your creative writing and responding to constructive critical suggestions from your tutor.
-You will reflect on the writing process and critically appraise your own work by writing reflective commentaries throughout the course.
+The unit offers an introduction to the basic creative prose writing skills.
+The exercises and assignments are designed to help you to develop your own creative style and voice and to inspire and encourage you to begin writing creatively.
+You will develop your writing practice by learning the habits and processes of a creative writer and by compiling a portfolio of work comprising short pieces of writing.
+You will develop reading, drafting, editing and presentation skills and respond to constructive critical suggestions from your tutor.
+You will reflect on the writing process and critically appraise your own work by writing reflective commentaries throughout the unit.

-- A2 explore language and style in different literary forms
+- A2 explore language and style in prose

-- LO1 Write effectively drawing on sensory experience and observation (A1)
+- LO1 write effectively, drawing on observation, imagery and sensory experience (A1)

-- LO2 Show development of language, style and expression within your writing (A2)
+- LO2 show development of language, variety, style, voice and expression within your writing (A2)

-- LO4 Reflect on your own learning experience (A4)
+- LO4 critically reflect on your own learning experience, identifying and evaluating personal strengths and weaknesses in writing (A4)

-- Starting to write – basic tips and techniques: keeping a writer’s notebook and commonplace book; using freewriting to release your thoughts; observation and the five senses; building a poem or descriptive prose from observation.
+- Starting to write – basic tips and techniques: keeping a writer’s notebook and commonplace book; using freewriting to release your thoughts; observation and the five senses; building descriptive prose from observation.

-- Writing about people – observing and describing people in prose and poetry: your emotions, character, possessions, motivation and history.
+- Writing about people – observing and describing people in prose: your emotions, character, possessions, motivation and history.

-- Making your characters speak:monologue, dialogue, point of view, playwriting and creating variation and balance within the text.
+- Making your characters speak: dialogue, point of view and creating variation and balance within the text.